Austin Hedges Player Props: Pirates vs. Reds

-Austin Hedges -- 0-for-2 in his most recent game -- will be in action for the Pittsburgh Pirates against the Cincinnati Reds, with Nick Lodolo on the hill, on April 1 at 4:10 PM ET.
+Austin Hedges -- 0-for-3 in his most recent game -- will be in action for the Pittsburgh Pirates against the Cincinnati Reds, with Graham Ashcraft on the mound, on April 2 at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Reds.
+In his previous game he had a hitless performance (0-for-3) against the Reds.

 Austin Hedges Game Info & Props vs. the Reds